Highways England is looking to engage with companies of all sizes who might be interested in working on the Lower Thames Crossing project.

-We have arranged another event, which will detail updates to the project, procurement processes and time-frames, as well as providing information about the further supports we are putting in place for SMEs hoping to win work on the Lower Thames Crossing.
+We arranged another event in August 2020, with updates about the project, procurement processes and time-frames, and details about the Learning Pathways we developed with the Supply Chain School and further supports we are putting in place for SMEs hoping to win work on the Lower Thames Crossing.

 Lower Thames Crossing: Supply Chain Sustainability School

 - Visit highways.bravosolution.co.uk and click ‘Register‘ (on the far right)

 - Enter your business details, take note of the username you choose, and click ‘Save’ when complete

 - Once you reach a page titled Categories, you can leave the site and you will receive an email with your password

 - Log into highways.bravosolution.co.uk with your new username and password

 - Click on ‘ITTs Open to All Suppliers’ (Invitations to Tender) and select the ITT you want to express interest in, or you can select ITT 4336 – General Information

 - You will be able to read documents and information in your area of interest

 - Click the ‘Express Interest’ button to register your interest